 Better quality prints because the ambient temperature is controlled

 Keeps the power supply cool while the interior is hot enough for consistent prints with advanced material

 More flexibility to print different types of filaments, including ABS

 Optional fume filter or vent to the outside (both sold separately)

-Thick 6mm acrylic doors and 3mm sides
+Thick 6mm acrylic doors and optional 6mm sides and top

 The enclosure works by retaining the heat from the bed to bring the ambient temperature up high enough so that ABS and other filaments that expand when they cool are stabilized.
 If your main concern is the smell of melting plastic, it can be mitigated using an optional carbon filter.
 But if you are more interested in improving overall indoor air quality, a better solution is to vent to the outside via a hose. (not included).
 If you just want the highest possible enclosure temperature for ABS just put on the included air vent cover and it'll heat up as hot as possible.

 Internal temperatures during printing with the fan turned on with a room temperature of 72F.

 A lot of customers prefer to print their own connector pieces themselves.
 We get it: you've got a great 3D printer, and it is itching to print things.
 No problem!
 The kit includes the STLs for all 3D printed parts.
 Typically it takes about 48 hours to print everything you'll need with a .4mm nozzle and .2mm layer height.